superstreamlabs/memphis.py/README.md

 )
 ```

-Here is an example on how to create a consumer with all of the default options:
+Consumers are used to pull messages from a station.
+Here is how to create a consumer with all of the default parameters:

 ```python
     memphis = Memphis()